raattle9-cloud/tsbenterprises/README.md

 ## Project Overview

 This repository is a Django application (project root contains `manage.py` and `TSB/settings.py`).
-The main app is `TSBv1` and the project uses SQLite by default.
+The main app is `TSBv1` and the project uses Supabase (PostgreSQL) for database storage.
 The project includes Razorpay integration and has production-service snippets for Gunicorn + Nginx included in `TSB/settings.py` comments.

 ## Quick Prerequisites